MilesBHuff/Pokedex/README.md

 I made the TSC about as strict as possible (minus a couple ridiculous things and a couple checks that I feel do not belong in a compiler).

-I used ESLint with recommended settings for this project, and tweaked it as necessary to get good behavior.
+I used [ESLint](https://eslint.org) with recommended settings for this project, and the intention of tweaking it as necessary to get good behavior.
 I would like to eventually make my own ESLintRC from scratch again.
 The last one I made, I made on my work laptop during work hours for my last job;  so I unfortunately no longer have access to it.

 I used VSCode's built-in formatter because I don't like how Prettier (which comes with vite-template-redux) does things.
 It would be nice for all my projects to eventually have a commandline equivalent to what VSCode does.
-It's been on my ToDo list for "eventually", and I'll eventually get around to it.
+It's been on my ToDo list for "eventually", and I'll *eventually* get around to it... someday.

 ### Documentation